 Or more specifically, what sort of terrain do you expect to ride on?
 Will you mainly ride on paved or unpaved surfaces?
 The terrain that you expect to encounter most regularly should be the definitive factor in deciding whether a CGR or Gravel bike best suits your needs.
-In this blog, we explore the differences between the bike types, read on for the full lowdown on CGR vs Gravel.
+In this blog, we explore the differences between the two different bike types.
+Read on for the full lowdown on CGR vs Gravel.

 Let’s talk geometry

 The first major difference between the CGR and Gravel bikes is the geometry*.
 A CGR frame features a road-focused endurance geometry that places the rider in a more relaxed, upright riding position.
 This all-rounder geometry provides long-distance comfort over varied terrain, keeping you fresher for longer.

 *Excludes the Gravel SL which shares the same gravel racing geometry as the CGR SL

 Gravel bikes are designed specifically for off-road riding and racing.
 The gravel-optimised geometry offers a longer and lower frame for a more planted feel over technical terrain.
 A long top tube combines with a short head tube and handlebar stem to deliver a stable ride with more direct and responsive steering.
 Delivering the agility necessary to navigate trail hazards like tree roots, carve through corners with surgical precision and navigate technical descents.